 Common Conditions Medical Marijuana is Usually Prescribed For:

 - Arthritis – There are over 100 different kinds of arthritis.
 The top popular ones, such as osteoarthritis and rheumatoid arthritis (RA), MM is prescribed for.

-- Cancer – Research shoes that the THC and found in cannabis, can increase the appetite in most patients.
-That alone, helps in so many ways, affecting all areas on one’s life.
-MM greatly reduces the harshness of many symptoms a patient can experience as well as improving their quality of life.
-Helps many with the nausea feeling that is usually experienced from chemotherapy.
+- Cancer – Research shoes that the THC and found in cannabis, can increase appetite in most patients.
+That alone, helps in so many ways, affecting all areas of one’s life.
+MM dramatically reduces the harshness of many symptoms a patient can experience as well as improving their quality of life.
+It helps many with the nausea feeling that is usually experienced from chemotherapy.

 - End of Life – can be an effective treatment for many conditions.
 Including, physically, mentally/emotionally, and even spiritually.
-Improving their overall quality of life.
+They are improving their overall quality of life.

 - Epilepsy – Studies have been shown that individuals with petite mal to grand mal seizures, from mild, to intense duration MM have been effective in shortening the length, as well as the severity of seizures.
 I have heard in some cases where MM can help control seizures, where traditional seizure medication did not.

 - Inflammatory Bowel Disease – Medical marijuana has many health benefits for those suffering from IBS and Crohn’s Disease.
-Studies have also shown that MM helps with greatly with those suffering from depression.
+Studies have also shown that MM helps significantly with those suffering from depression.

 - Insomnia – Medical marijuana helps with many sleeping disorders.
-Helps one to fall asleep faster and helps one to get a good nights rest.
+It helps one to fall asleep faster and helps one to get a good night’s rest.

-- Multiple Sclerosis – Any medicines containing cannabis greatly reduces pain as well as spasms suffered by patients with MS.
+- Multiple Sclerosis – Any medicines containing cannabis significantly reduces pain as well as spasms suffered by patients with MS.

 - Alzheimer’s (agitation from)

 - Complex Regional Pain Syndrome

 - Hepatitis C\Lou Gehrig’s disease